Audi A5 Avant review

 Overview

-The A5 Avant, then, has some classic competition.
-The aforementioned BMW 3 Series Touring and the Mercedes-Benz C-Class Estate are the closest, with plenty of the best SUVs offering space and refinement the Audi also provides.
+Back to estates, then.
+The A5 Avant has some classic, and hugely talented, competition.
+The aforementioned BMW 3 Series and the Mercedes-Benz C-Class are the closest, but buyers can look towards the Volvo V60 and Skoda Superb as more thoughtful alternatives.
+Let’s not also forget that plenty of the best SUVs offer space and refinement the Audi also provides.

 What’s it like inside?